The Great Temples of Bangkok

 Personally, my favorite part of the entire temple complex is the impressive collection of murals around the temple’s loggia.
 Known as Ramakien Gallery, the murals cover the whole perimeter of the cloisters.
 They depict the story of the Ramakien, the national epic of Thailand of Indian origin.
 The story was translated into Thai under the patronage of King Rama I in 1797.
 The main narratives of the epic are those of righteous kingship sanctioned by divinity and good triumphing over evil.
 It is not difficult to see why the royal families would sponsor the painting of these murals.

 Composed of 178 scenes, Ramakien Gallery is among the most splendid examples of Thai murals.
 The figures are vividly painted with graceful curves and a dynamic silhouette.
 The compressed perspective is reminiscent of the artworks in Gothic and Byzantine traditions.
 For American audiences, the painting style here is eerily familiar because of the theme song of Season 3 of the popular HBO anthology The White Lotus.
+Like Ramakien Gallery, the intro of The White Lotus also focuses on the struggle between light and darkness.
+Sadly, the real murals behind in the opening sequence come from other temples in Bangkok.

 Previous